crvanpollard/PWT2016_CartoDB/README.md

 ### Data View
 This is where you can view, sort, modfiy, add, and merge datasets together.
 Very similar to excel and other spreadsheet interfaces.
 ![alt text](https://raw.githubusercontent.com/crvanpollard/PWT2016_CartoDB/master/img/dataview.png)
-If you don't have a Geometry field or Lat/Long in your dataset you can use CatoDB's Georeferences tool to be able to map your data by address, city names, and other options.
+If you don't have a Geometry field or Lat/Long in your dataset you can use CartoDB's Georeferencing tool to be able to map your data by address, city name, postal code, admin. region, or IP address.
 ![alt text](https://raw.githubusercontent.com/crvanpollard/PWT2016_CartoDB/master/img/datageo.png)
-You can also merge datasets that have a common field/attribute in common.
+You can also merge datasets that have a common field or attribute in common.
 We will do this with our Census Tract shapefile and ACS 2009-2013 Demographic Profile data.
 ![alt text](https://raw.githubusercontent.com/crvanpollard/PWT2016_CartoDB/master/img/datamerge.png)